Identifying Markov chains with a given invariant measure

 STATIONARY DISTRIBUTIONS

-A collection of positive numbers tex2html_wrap_inline1248 is a stationary distribution if tex2html_wrap_inline1250 and
+A collection of positive numbers is a

-Recipe: Find a collection of strictly positive numbers tex2html_wrap_inline1252 such that
+Recipe: Find a collection of strictly positive numbers

-Such an m is called an invariant measure for Q. If tex2html_wrap_inline1260, then we set
+Such an m is called an invariant measure for Q.

-and hope that tex2html_wrap_inline1264 satisfies (2).
+and hope that satisfies (2).

 BIRTH-DEATH PROCESSES